paulo-fernando-silva/vscOctaveDebugger/readme.md

 ## Known Issues

 * ans: Can't rely on the value of ans as it changes due to the debugging session.
-* stdinput: Currently after the first breakpoint is hit no further stdinput can be done as vsc-octave-debugger uses stdio to communicate with the octave process.
-For example, pause(), input(), etc... will fetch characters from stdin.
-Since these characters can be part of commands coming from vsc-octave-debugger the input will likely produce meaningless results.
+* stdinput: Currently if you're stepping you can't rely on stdinput from your matlab/octave code.
+The reason is that vsc-octave-debugger uses stdio to communicate with the octave process.
+For example, pause(), input(), keyboard(), etc... will fetch characters from stdin, and since these characters can be part of commands coming from vsc-octave-debugger the input will likely produce meaningless results.
 This will hopefully be fixed in the future.
+If you need input place a breakpoint after the input, and use continue to step over it.

 ## History :)